Wage Calculator

 Why Project Your Super Balance?

 Most Australians check their super balance once or twice a year, but rarely project what it will look like at retirement.
-Small changes to contribution rates compound dramatically over 20–40 years — an extra 2% salary sacrifice starting at age 30 can mean $200,000+ more at retirement.
-This superannuation calculator lets you visualise those compounding effects and answer the question "how much super will I have?" by comparing what different return assumptions mean in today's dollars.
+Small changes to contribution rates compound dramatically over 20–40 years — in the worked example below, an extra 3% salary sacrifice starting at age 25 adds roughly $481,000 by 67.
+This super projection calculator lets you visualise those compounding effects and answer the question "how much super will I have?" by comparing what different return assumptions mean in today's dollars.
+To model the take-home-pay side of a salary-sacrifice change, use the salary sacrifice super calculator — the super contributions guide covers the caps and tax treatment in detail.

 How It Works